Disclaimer Statement

 Implied consent to collect, use, and disclose your information

-For the purpose of providing care to you or assisting in providing care, your personal health information is stored securely by UWaterloo in an Electronic Health Record.
-Personal health information in your UWaterloo Electronic Health Record is accessed on a need-to-know basis when accessing specific information is reasonably necessary to provide care to you at UWaterloo.
-Those accessing personal health information about you abide by the applicable provisions of Ontario privacy legislation; UWaterloo privacy, confidentiality and security of information policies; as well as relevant professional Colleges, Associations, and other regulatory bodies.
+Once collected, your personal health information is stored securely by UWaterloo in an Electronic Health Record.
+Your personal health information is accessed by health care providers and those who assist them on a need-to-know basis when it is reasonably necessary to provide health care to you at UWaterloo.
+Those who access personal health information about you must abide by applicable provisions of Ontario privacy legislation; UWaterloo privacy, confidentiality and security of information policies; as well as relevant professional Colleges, Associations, and other regulatory bodies.

 Express consent to disclose your information

-- your insurance company or your employer;
+your insurance company or your employer;

-- a health care professional for reasons other than providing you with health care;
+a healthcare professional for reasons other than providing you with health care;

-- your academic advisors, professors, university administration, family or friends.
+your academic advisors, professors, university administration, family or friends.

 Exceptions to consent requirements